sethchart/sethchart.com/content/posts/3/index.md

 I found that by encapsulating all of my browser interaction in a class, I was able to incorporate this style of web scraping into scripts seamlessly without needing to worry to much about particulars of what was happening in the browser.
 The guiding principal for designing this class was simple.
 I worked through the workflow that I wanted to achieve in the browser manually and built a method for each manual action.

+If you would like to checkout the source code you can find it [here](https://github.com/sethchart/DataJobs/blob/main/code/careerjet.py).